Muller-bit/Web3_Wallet_Security/notes/02_indepth_Mullti_sig_wallet.md

 2. Approve this removal transaction with their own keys.

-3. Subsequently, propose and approve the addition of a new, secure signer key to replace the compromised one, thereby restoring the wallet's full security threshold.
+3. Subsequently, propose and approve the addition of a new, secure signer key to REPLACE the compromised one, thereby restoring the wallet's full security threshold.

+- For example, in a 3-of-5 multi-sig: